Auride/roa2-mod-hide-elo/README.md

 This mod is compatible with these versions of ROA2 on Windows.
 You can check your version by looking in the bottom left corner from anywhere in the main menu.
 - `hideElo-1.0.c`
   - 11-08-2024-12174 - [release]
+- `hideElo-1.1.c`
+  - 11-19-2024-12500 - [release]

+If your version is not listed, it's not compatible with any currently available version of the mod.

 # How to build
 A pre-built .exe file is provided under the [Releases](https://github.com/Auride/roa2-mod-hide-elo/releases) section for your convenience.
 If you wish to build the executable from source (e.g. because you want to modify the source file), follow these instructions: